Thammy Miranda

 Thammy Brito de Miranda Silva (born September 3, 1982) is a Brazilian actor and reporter.
-He began his career as singer, model and dancer, professions before turning to acting and politics.
+He began his career in the entertainment industry, performing as a singer, model and dancer, before turning to acting and politics.
 He is the son of singer Gretchen and nephew of singer Sula Miranda.

 Career

 Miranda released his CD entitled Lindo Anjo in 2001, by record label MCK.
 He became famous with songs "Fala Pra Ele" (which was recorded by his mom in the same year) and the re-recording of the song "Mordida de Amor" by Banda Yahoo.
 He also succeeded with an original song called "Vivendo Assim" and "Vai" (written by his aunt).
 Before coming out as transgender, he was a dancer in his mom's presentations and was photographed naked for Sexy magazine.

 Between 2007 and 2008, he acted in three pornographic films: Sádica, Thammy & Cia and A Stripper dos Seus Sonhos.

 In 2012, Miranda was in the cast of Brazilian soap opera Salve Jorge, written by Glória Perez.
 In 2013, he did a test was hired to be a reporter in the reality Famoso Quem? of SBT.

 In 2016, he was invited by writer Glória Perez to be cast in her new soap opera A Força do Querer, of Rede Globo, but refused due to his political campaign for City Councillor.
 In May 2017, Miranda debuted in theaters with the play T.R.A.N.S.: Terapia de Relacionamentos Amorosos Neuróticos Sexuais, which was cancelled in June, after divergencies with director Carlos Verahnnay.

 In 2018, he was nominated by Isto É Gente magazine for the award of "Sexiest Man of the Year".